 Room Selection: Medical Accommodations

-On April 4 and 5, students with approved for medical accommodations will be required to come to the housing office, meet with the director of housing, choose their housing assignment for 2013-2014, and sign a housing contract.
-Approval for a medical accommodation is not designed to provide students with a room selection advantage with respect to building selection.
-Unless their medical accommodation requires a specific building, students receiving medical accommodations will be required to choose a room in a building commensurate with where they would be placed if participating in the main room selection process.
-For this reason, students approved for a medical accommodation will be limited to the following buildings, based on their room selection numbers (unless the selection of a different building is necessary to meet the specified accommodation):
+On April 6 and 7, students with approved for medical accommodations will be required to meet with the director of housing, choose their housing assignment for 2015-2016, and sign a housing contract.
+Approval for an accommodation due to a disability is not designed to provide students with a room selection advantage with respect to building selection.
+Unless the granted accommodation requires a specific building, students granted medical accommodations will be required to choose a room in a building commensurate with where they would be placed if participating in the main room selection process.
+For this reason, students granted a housing accommodation will be limited to the following buildings, based on their room selection numbers (unless the selection of a different building is necessary to meet the specified accommodation):